Consulate General of Sweden, Los Angeles: District

-The consular district has changed over the years as other Swedish consulate generals have closed or been downgraded.
+The consular district has changed over the years as other Swedish consulates general have closed or been downgraded.
 Between 1977 and 1978, the district covered the City of Los Angeles and Los Angeles County.

 From 1979 to 1980, the consulate general was responsible for the City of Los Angeles and the counties of San Luis Obispo, Kern, Santa Barbara, Los Angeles, Ventura, San Bernardino, Orange, Riverside, Imperial, and San Diego.

 Starting in 1981, it expanded to include the states of Arizona and Hawaii.
 After the Swedish consulate general in San Francisco was downgraded to a consulate in 1982, the Los Angeles consulate general took over the entire state of California — except for the city of San Francisco and the counties of San Mateo, Santa Clara, Alameda, Contra Costa, Solano, Napa, Sonoma, and Marin — as well as the states of Alaska, Arizona, Hawaii, Idaho, Nevada, Oregon, Utah, and Washington.
 By 1984, the consulate in San Francisco had closed and been transformed into an honorary consulate.
 The consulate general in Los Angeles then covered the entire state of California and the states of Alaska, Arizona, Hawaii, Idaho, Nevada, Oregon, Utah, and Washington until 1989.

 In 1989, the Swedish consulate general in Minneapolis closed, and from 1990, the consulate general in Los Angeles also included the states of Colorado, Montana, New Mexico, and Wyoming.
 This district remained the same until the closure of the consulate general in Los Angeles in 1995.